vtopc/go-airmat/README.md

 # go-airmat

-Pool Float Air Mattress that could be used for sync.Pool
+Pool Float Air Mattress that could be used for sync.Pool.